-The breadth and depth of research and service opportunities at The University of Utah is unmatched because of close relationships with collaborating institutions, state and local public health agencies and access to the world’s finest genealogy database, the Utah Population Database.
+The breadth and depth of research, education, and service opportunities at The University of Utah is unmatched due to its close relationships with collaborating institutions and with local and state public health agencies, as well as access to the world’s finest genealogy database, the Utah Population Database.
 New cutting edge projects are developing the next generation of research infrastructure, including the training of a diverse biomedical workforce to engage across the research continuum to transform data into knowledge for improving healthcare systems and the health of individuals and of populations.